 Credit Facility.
 On June 15, 2007, we amended and restated our existing credit facility to provide a more flexible capital structure and facilitate our growth plans.
 The amended credit agreement provides for more favorable borrowing rates, allows us the ability to repurchase shares of our capital stock within certain limits and to continue to finance restaurant construction, fund franchise restaurant acquisitions, and to be used for working capital and general corporate requirements.
-The amended credit facility is comprised of (i) a \$150 million revolving credit facility maturing on June 15, 2012 and (ii) a \$150 million term loan maturing on June 15, 2012, both with rates initially based on the London Interbank Offered Rate (LIBOR) plus 0.75%.
+The amended credit facility is comprised of (i) a \$150 million revolving credit facility maturing on June 15, 2012, and (ii) a \$150 million term loan maturing on June 15, 2012, both with rates initially based on the London Interbank Offered Rate (LIBOR) plus 0.75%.
 The amended credit agreement also allows us, subject to lender participation, to increase the revolving credit facility by up to an additional \$100 million in the future.
 As part of the credit agreement, we may also request the issuance of up to \$15 million in letters of credit, the outstanding amount of which reduces the net borrowing capacity under the agreement.
 The amended credit facility requires the payment of an annual commitment fee based upon the unused portion of the credit facility.
 The credit facility's interest rates and the annual commitment rate are based on a financial leverage ratio, as defined in the credit agreement.
 Our obligations under the amended credit facility are secured by first priority liens and security interests in the capital stock of subsidiaries of the Company.
 Additionally, the credit agreement includes a negative pledge on all tangible and intangible assets (including all real and personal property) with customary exceptions.

-We borrowed \$150.0 million under the term loan facility and used the proceeds to repay all borrowings under the prior credit facility, to pay related transaction fees and expenses and to fund the acquisition of the California franchisee restaurants as described in Note 2 in the accompanying Notes to Condensed Consolidated Financial Statements; we also retained the net proceeds of the term loan to fund the acquisition of the two restaurants on July 16, 2007 and for working capital and general corporate purposes.
-At July 15, 2007, we had no borrowings under the revolving credit facility and had letters of credit outstanding of \$4.5 million.
-Loan origination costs associated with the amended credit facility and the net outstanding balance of costs related to the original credit facility are \$1.7 million and are included as deferred costs in other assets, net in the accompanying consolidated balance sheet as of July 15, 2007.
+We borrowed \$150.0 million under the term loan facility and used the proceeds to repay all borrowings under the prior credit facility, to pay related transaction fees and expenses and to fund the acquisition of the California franchised restaurants as described in Note 2 in the accompanying Notes to Condensed Consolidated Financial Statements; we also retained the net proceeds of the term loan to fund the acquisition of the two restaurants on July 16, 2007 and for working capital and general corporate purposes.
+According to the term loan facility, we are required to repay the principal amount of the term loan in consecutive quarterly installments beginning September 30, 2007 and ending on the maturity date of the term loan.
+At October 7, 2007, we had no borrowings under the revolving credit facility and had letters of credit outstanding of \$4.5 million.
+Loan origination costs associated with the amended credit facility and the net outstanding balance of costs related to the original and subsequent amendment to the credit facility are \$1.6 million and are included as deferred costs in other assets, net in the accompanying consolidated balance sheet as of October 7, 2007.

 Covenants.
 We are subject to a number of customary covenants under our various credit agreements, including limitations on additional borrowings, acquisitions, dividend payments, and requirements to maintain certain financial ratios.
-As of July 15, 2007, we were in compliance with all debt covenants.
+As of October 7, 2007, we were in compliance with all debt covenants.